CHALLENGE:

 RESULTS:

 The agency received the report through the prime contractor.
-A number of key findings:
+Some key findings:

-2. The practice of conducting public hearings and roundtables with organizations, academics and government leaders is embedded firmly in the culture.
+- The practice of conducting public hearings and roundtables with organizations, academics, and government leaders is embedded firmly in the culture.
 It would now be impossible to imagine a major law being introduced without a public event of this nature

-5. The new, enhanced Web site promises to include many content changes.
+- The new, enhanced website promises to feature numerous content updates.
 The committees and deputies will need help with their page creation

-6. Deputies have little editorial control over their comments in debate record.
-The transcription process should include the ability to make editorial changes to their comment
+- Deputies have little editorial control over their comments in the debate record.
+The transcription process should include the ability to make editorial changes to their comments